 Fertilizers wash off lawns, into storm sewers, and finally into the bay, where excess nutrients generate algae blooms, blocking sunlight and killing the submerged aquatic grasses that young fish and shellfish rely on for protection from predators.

 Grass lawns are not environmentally friendly since they can deplete subsurface water reserves.
 In addition, grass lawns are terrible for the environment since they use around 3 trillion gallons of water per year.

 Pesticides are also consumed in large quantities.
 As a result, lawns are an ecological disaster since they release greenhouse gasses into the atmosphere.

 There are many ways to make your front yard eco-friendly and sustainable.
-It’s important that homeowners consider their landscaping options in order to protect the environment while still achieving the look they desire.
+It’s important that homeowners consider their landscaping options to protect the environment while still achieving the desired look.
 What other ideas do you have for eco-friendly landscaping?
 Let us know in the comments below!